-Barry Lopez‘s books include the nonfiction works Arctic Dreams, which won the National Book Award, Of Wolves and Men, and Crossing Open Ground; and the fiction collections Winter Count, Desert Notes, and Field Notes.
+Barry Lopez (1945-2020) was an essayist, nature writer, fiction writer, and environmentalist whose books included the nonfiction works Arctic Dreams, which won the National Book Award, Of Wolves and Men, Crossing Open Ground, and his final published work Horizon, and the fiction collections Winter Count, Desert Notes, Field Notes, and Outside.

-The recipient of a Lannan Literary Award in Nonfiction in 1990, the American Book Award, the John Burroughs Medal, and a Lannan Residency Fellowship in 1999, among other honors, Mr. Lopez lives in rural Oregon.
+The recipient of a Lannan Literary Award in Nonfiction in 1990, the American Book Award, the John Burroughs Medal, a Lannan Residency Fellowship in 1999, and two Pushcart Prizes, Lopez lived in rural Oregon.